Xilinx/Vitis_Model_Composer/README.md

 * Support for AIE source blocks.
 * xmcVitisRead and xmcVitisWrite utilities to read/write data files for AIE Simulator and/or x86Simulator
 * Systematize GUI parameters of AIE dsplib blocks
-* New 64x32 Pseudo Inverse design.
+* New 64x32 Pseudo Inverse design example.
 * New Dual-Stream SSR Filter example with 64 AI Engine kernels and upto 16 GSPS throughput.
 ### HDL
 * Support of Asymmetric read/write data widths for FIFO block